TrickyLeifa/ao2-client/README.md

 # ao2-client [ReadOnly]
-Prevent accidental fork of the main source repository while helping out other forks.
+Prevents accidental forking of the main repository while helping out other forks.